West Texas desert, Chisos hikes, Rio Grande canyons, and dark skies

 How to think about Big Bend

 The mistake is trying to “do Big Bend” as if every highlight sits beside the same parking lot.
-This is a huge, remote desert region.
-A good trip chooses a gateway, protects the cooler parts of the day, leaves room for scenic drives, and checks current park conditions before treating any Chisos or basin plan as automatic.
+This is a huge, remote desert region: canyon light in the morning, long ochre roads in the afternoon, and stars after dinner.
+Choose a gateway, protect the cool hours, and check current park conditions before making any Chisos plan automatic.

 Santa Elena Canyon and the Rio Grande

-Big Bend punishes vague plans.
-Start with Santa Elena Canyon, Ross Maxwell Scenic Drive, Chisos time when conditions allow, and one dark-sky evening.
+Big Bend rewards plans with edges: Santa Elena Canyon, Ross Maxwell Scenic Drive, Chisos time when conditions allow, and one dark-sky evening instead of a frantic highlight chase.

 Terlingua ghost town at sunset